gitlabhq/gitlabhq/doc/gitlab-geo/database.md

 In many databases documentation you will see "primary" being referenced as "master" and "secondary" as either "slave" or "standby" server (read-only).

-Since GitLab 9.4: We recommend using [PostgreSQL replication slots](https://medium.com/@tk512/replication-slots-in-postgresql-b4b03d277c75) to ensure the primary retains all the data necessary for the secondaries to recover.
+We recommend using [PostgreSQL replication slots](https://medium.com/@tk512/replication-slots-in-postgresql-b4b03d277c75) to ensure the primary retains all the data necessary for the secondaries to recover.
 See below for more details.